 A hair-raising Journey

-Since James was fluent in French having been to school in Paris when his father was posted there, he applied to work as an orthopaaedic surgeon in France for a year.
-We were excited to be going from Leeds to live in Grenoble in the Isère region.
-At that time we had two very young children – a one-year-old baby and a two-year-old toddler, so our luggage included large items like a double buggy, a travel cot, and of course, James’s double bass.
-All of it plus passengers wouldn’t fit in a single car, so we had to travel in two.
-Without really thinking things through, the decision was that James would go ahead in the front car with the passports, map, money, and his double bass, and I would follow behind with the babies and most of the luggage.
-We envisaged an idyllic meander through rural French countryside.
-However, because this was before mobile phones, the internet or even the Euro, it was a hare-brained plan.
+Since James was fluent in French having been to school in Paris when his father was posted there, as a senior surgeon he applied to work in France for a year, and we were excited to be going from Leeds to live in Grenoble in south-west France.
+At that time we had two very young children so our luggage included large items like a double buggy, travel cots, and of course, James’s double bass.
+All of that, plus four passengers, wouldn’t fit in a single car, so we had to travel in two vehicles.
+Without properly thinking things through, we made the innocent planthat James would lead in the front car taking passports, map, money, and his double bass, and that I would follow behind with babies and most of the luggage.
+I envisioned an idyllic meander through rural French countryside.
+However, because this was the era before mobile phones, internet, and even the Euro, it was completely hare-brained.

-Our ferry crossing from Dover to Calais encountered stormy gales and blew us off course.
-We finally docked many hours later not in France, but in Belgium.
-I’m not a great sailor at the best of times, but because I was one of the designated drivers I could not take any anti-nausea medication because it makes you sleepy.
-Of course I was seasick.
+On the ferry crossing from Dover to Calais we encountered stormy gales which blew us off course.
+We finally docked, hours later, not in France, but in Belgium.
+I’m not a great sailor at the best of times, and because I was driving, I couldn’t take anti-nausea medication.
 In fact I was so ill that I lay on the floor of the heaving vessel thinking I was about to die!
-When we finally docked at the port of Zeebrugge it was dark and raining, the the fresh air made me feel better.
-As the port officials started to wave vehicles off the ferry, James bundled the babies into my car, While I groggily turned on the engine he stuck his head through the window and told me to follow him off the ferry, keep on his tail, and stay on the right!
-I remember looking up and seeing the rear-lights of his car disappearing into the stormy darkness.
-There was nothing for it but for me to drive and try to keep up.
+When we finally docked in Zeebrugge it was dark and raining, but the fresh air rallied me.
+As the port officials began to wave vehicles off the ferry, James bundled the babies into my car, then stuck his head through my car window and said: “Follow me out of the port, keep on my tail, and stay on the right!”
+I remember looking up briefly and seeing his rear-lights disappearing into the stormy night.
+I started my engine and followed car off the ferry.

-Predictably, we very quickly we lost each other in the darkness and pouring rain, but I drove gamely on, following the road and keeping my eyes on the car lights ahead of me, hoping James knew where he was going.
-After a few miles that car, which I had assumed was James’s, sped away in the distance, and I lost sight of it.
+Predictably, we very quickly we lost each other in the darkness and pouring rain, but I drove on gamely, following the road and keeping my eyes on the car lights ahead of me, hoping James knew where he was going.
+After a few miles the car I had been tailing, suddenly overtook a lorry and sped away in the distance.
+I lost sight of it very quickly.
+Where was James?
+I stupidly realised I had no passports, maps or French francs, and two tired kids were wailing on the back seat.
 I began to panic.
-Where was James?
-He had our passports, all our French Francs and the map – I stupidly had nothing useful with me, and there were two tired kids wailing on the back seat.
 Why on earth was I was driving on a dark road in a foreign country with no clear idea of where I was?
-Realising the danger I tearfully stopped in next lay-by.
-Tears soon gave way to anger – how dare my husband drive off into the night and leave me in this predicament, I seethed!
-Traffic whizzed past me in the darkness.
-The kids stayed ominously silent in the back.
+Realising the danger I was in, I tearfully pulled over in next lay-by.
+After sitting for a while in the darkness with traffic whizzing past me with the kids ominously silent in the back, my tears soon gave way to a seething anger – how dare my husband drive off into the night and leave me in this predicament!

-Suddenly a car screeched to a halt right behind me in the lay-by.
-The driver opened his door and walked towards me in then pouring rain.
-He motioned me to wind down my steamed-up window, and I saw a very worried but very relieved James.
+Suddenly, and completely out of the blue, a car screeched to a halt right behind me in the lay-by.
+The driver opened his door and walked towards me in the pouring rain.
+He motioned me to wind down my steamed-up window, and I found myself confronting a very worried but very relieved James.
 “Thank God!
-I’ve found you!” he said, “I thought you were following me, but when I turned off the motorway in the direction of France the car behind me shot past and I realised you hadn’t been on my tail.
-It’s a miracle we’ve actually found each other and that we’re all safe!”
+I’ve found you!” he said.
+“I thought you were following me, but when I turned off the motorway the car behind me shot past and I then realised it wasn’t you that had been on my tail!
+It’s a miracle that we’ve actually found each other, and that we’re all safe!”
+Well, I can say that my poor husband stood there in the dark, getting soaked in the lashing rain while I spluttered quite an earful!
+He had the grace to be contrite.
+After finally ridding myself of all my pent-up indignation, I got out of the car and we hugged one another at the roadside.

 o